How to Make Mint Tea from Fresh Mint Leaves

-How to make mint tea with fresh mint from your garden!
-This is such a refreshing summer tea to make using all natural ingredients.
+Learn how to make mint tea with fresh mint from your garden!
+This is such a refreshing summer tea to make using only all-natural ingredients.

-I have three different types of mint in this planter—peppermint, chocolate mint, and I can’t remember what the third one was.
+I have three different kinds of mint in this planter—peppermint, chocolate mint, and I can’t remember what the third one was.
+I think it was apple mint.
+There are so many different varieties of mint to choose from.

-But every summer we have plenty of mint to make lots of fresh mint tea!
+But every summer we have an abundance of fresh mint to make lots of fresh mint tea!

 This post contains affiliate links, which means I may make a small commission at no cost to you.
 Read my full disclosure here.